furious-programming/TreeStructInfo/README.md

 # Data types

-To binary files are stored are written data of four types - floating-point numbers and integers, logical values and strings:
+In binary files are stored data of four types - 1-byte and 4-bytes integers, logical values and strings:

 ```
 data type    size    for writing